The Gender Gap Report Part III: Türkiye's Partisan Capture of Gender Policy

 The weakness of demographic effects becomes stark when compared to political and religious identity.
 While rural-urban differences amount to less than 3 percentage points, political alignment creates 21-point gaps and religious participation generates 23-point differences across the general population.
 This challenges geographic determinism in social attitudes—urban residence does not automatically produce progressive gender views, nor does rural life necessarily entrench traditional ones.

 Instead, political and religious identities—which transcend geographic boundaries in the digital age—prove 8 times more powerful in shaping gender policy attitudes.
-Young Turks' views on international agreements appear driven primarily by ideological alignment rather than their physical location or life stage, suggesting that information environments and identity communities matter more than traditional demographic categories.
+Views on international agreements among young people in Türkiye appear driven primarily by ideological alignment rather than their physical location or life stage, suggesting that information environments and identity communities matter more than traditional demographic categories.

 Implications

-For Youth Development: Young Turks increasingly inhabit mutually incompatible ideological universes.
-Whether future generations can bridge these divides—or whether polarization will deepen—depends partly on educational and social institutions' ability to create spaces for cross-cutting dialogue.
+For Youth Development: Young people in Türkiye increasingly sort into distinct ideological frameworks that shape their views on gender, authority, and international agreements.
+Whether future generations can bridge these different worldviews—or whether political sorting will deepen—depends partly on political, educational and social institutions' ability to create spaces for cross-cutting dialogue.

 Conclusion

-Türkiye's Istanbul Convention debate is not fundamentally about gender—it is about the health of democratic deliberation in polarized societies.
+Türkiye's Istanbul Convention debate is not fundamentally about gender—it is about the health of democratic deliberation when political identity shapes policy views.
 The modest gender gaps masked by political chasms reveal how partisan identity has captured domains that should remain open to evidence-based debate.

 For Türkiye's youth, these patterns suggest not inevitable trajectories but choices about how to organize political life.
 The decisions they make about bridging or deepening these divides will determine not just the future of gender equality but the character of Turkish democracy itself.
 Their challenge is learning to disagree about means while preserving shared commitments to human dignity and violence prevention—the foundation of democratic governance in diverse societies.

-The Istanbul Convention withdrawal may have ended Türkiye's formal commitment to international gender frameworks, but the real struggle is over whether Turkish society can develop domestic capacities for reasoned debate about contested issues.
-That outcome remains undetermined, shaped by choices young Turks make about political engagement, cross-cutting dialogue, and democratic citizenship.
+The Istanbul Convention withdrawal may have ended Türkiye's formal commitment to international gender frameworks, but the real struggle is over whether Türkiye can develop domestic capacities for reasoned debate about contested issues.
+That outcome remains undetermined, shaped by choices young people in Türkiye make about political engagement, cross-cutting dialogue, and democratic citizenship.

 About the Data

 This analysis draws from the Friedrich Ebert Foundation's Southeast Europe Youth Study 2024, examining attitudes among 1,233 young people aged 14-29 in Türkiye.
-The survey included specific questions about Istanbul Convention withdrawal and violence prevention methods, providing unique insights into gender policy attitudes among Turkish youth.
+The survey included specific questions about Istanbul Convention withdrawal and violence prevention methods, providing unique insights into gender policy attitudes among young people in Türkiye.

 Related publication